 By travelling around the world, taking master classes and meeting other musicians and saxophonist, Jeroen was influenced by different musical approaches.
 He played classical music with orchestra’s, chamber music ensembles, and improvised in folk, (free) jazz as well as in classical settings.

 In his own projects, he tries to look for interesting crossovers between classical music, pop/rock, jazz and folk/world music.
 One of these projects involved composer Jeroen D’hoe and pianist Bart Van Caenegem with whom he collaborated on a cross-over project for the 17th World Saxophone Congress in Strasbroug.
-His latest projects involve a promising Belgian String Quartet and a soloproject with loopstation and live loops.
+His latest projects involve Núna Ensemble, a unique combination of saxophone and string quartet, and a soloproject with loopstation and live loops.

 Jeroen knows how to tell his story, with strong melodies and deep emotions, in every musical setting.
 This makes him a one of a kind saxophonist.